Mandiant Inc. (MNDT) upgraded Issued by Wall Street Gurus

 MNDT’s Market Performance

-MNDT stocks went down by -0.04% for the week, with a monthly jump of 3.22% and a quarterly performance of 3.26%, while its annual performance rate touched 11.44%.
-The volatility ratio for the week stands at 0.25% while the volatility levels for the past 30 days are set at 0.51% for Mandiant Inc. The simple moving average for the period of the last 20 days is 1.26% for MNDT stocks with a simple moving average of 15.30% for the last 200 days.
+MNDT stocks went up by 0.13% for the week, with a monthly jump of 3.21% and a quarterly performance of 5.01%, while its annual performance rate touched 28.19%.
+The volatility ratio for the week stands at 0.28% while the volatility levels for the past 30 days are set at 0.41% for Mandiant Inc. The simple moving average for the period of the last 20 days is 1.02% for MNDT stocks with a simple moving average of 15.10% for the last 200 days.

 Analysts’ Opinion of MNDT